mongodb/docs-realm/source/includes/flex-sync-limitations.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Adding an :ref:`indexed queryable field <fs-indexed-queryable-fields>` to
-your App can improve performance for simple queries on a single field.
+your App can improve performance for simple queries on data that is strongly
+partitioned.
+For example, an app where queries strongly map data to a device,
-For example, ``user_id == $0, “641374b03725038381d2e1fb”`` is a good
+store, or user, such as ``user_id == $0, “641374b03725038381d2e1fb”``, is
-candidate for an indexed queryable field.
-However, an indexed queryable
+a good candidate for an indexed queryable field.
+However, an indexed
-field has specific requirements for use in a query subscription:
+queryable field has specific requirements for use in a query subscription:

 - The indexed queryable field must be used in every subscription query for
   every object type.
 It cannot be missing from the query.